 If you wish, you can simply use your will to name a property guardian for your child.
 Then, if at your death your child needs the guardian, the court will appoint the person you chose as property guardian.
 The property guardian will manage whatever property the child inherits, from you or others, if there's no mechanism (a trust, for example) to handle it.

 The Uniform Transfers to Minors Act (UTMA) is a law that has been adopted in substantially the same form in almost every state.
-(The holdouts are South Carolina and Vermont.)
+(The lone holdout is South Carolina.)
 Under the UTMA, you may choose someone to manage property you are leaving to a child.
 This person is called a custodian.
 If you die when the child is still under the age set by your state's law -- 21, in most states -- the custodian will step in to manage the property.
 (Older offspring get their property outright.)

 To set up a custodianship, all you need to do is name a custodian and the property you're leaving to a young person.
 You can do this in your will or living trust, or when you name a beneficiary for an insurance policy, if you're leaving life insurance proceeds to your kids.
 For example, your will might state, "I leave $10,000 to Michael Stein, as custodian for Ashley Farben under the Illinois Uniform Transfers to Minors Act."
 That would be enough to create the custodianship (if it's ever needed).